LioQing/webgpu-workshop-2025/README.md

 }
 ```

+#### Flow of the compute pipeline

 For the compute shader, it is very similar as well.

+The only difference is that:
+- We use the device's [`createComputePipeline`](https://developer.mozilla.org/en-US/docs/Web/API/GPUDevice/createComputePipeline) method to create the compute pipeline.
-The only difference is that we begin the pass with [`beginComputePass`](https://developer.mozilla.org/en-US/docs/Web/API/GPUCommandEncoder/beginComputePass) and we run it with the encoder's [`dispatchWorkgroups`](https://developer.mozilla.org/en-US/docs/Web/API/GPUCommandEncoder/dispatchWorkgroups) method, which takes the number of workgroups to run in parallel.
+- We begin the pass with [`beginComputePass`](https://developer.mozilla.org/en-US/docs/Web/API/GPUCommandEncoder/beginComputePass).
+- We run it with the encoder's [`dispatchWorkgroups`](https://developer.mozilla.org/en-US/docs/Web/API/GPUCommandEncoder/dispatchWorkgroups) method, which takes the number of workgroups to run in parallel.

+#### What are workgroups?

 GPUs execute compute shaders in groups of threads called workgroups.
 In this case, we are setting the workgroup size to 128, this number need to match that defined in the [compute shader](#particle-movement-compute-shader).
 Since the circles need to be updated in groups, we take the ceil of the number of circles divided by the workgroup size to get the number of workgroups to run, and do not process anything for threads with their index larger than the number of circles.

+#### Delta time for physics simulation

 Note that we are also passing the delta time to the compute shader, so that we can multiply the speed by the time to get the distance moved by each circle in that frame.
 You can see that it is in a different uniform buffer called `timeBuffer` rather than the `uniformsBuffer` we used in the render shader, this is good for separating data that is needed in different pipelines and shaders.